Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Modeling the dynamical response

-Importantly, for an accurate extraction of $\alpha_I$ and $\beta_I$, the perturbing signal needs to inject a low-power into the electro-thermal system in order to maintain the equilibrium bias condition, i.e., that the transient thermal dynamics in Eq.~(\ref{eq:PowerThermal}) do not play a role.
-In the experiments reported here, this is ensured by applying an ac signal at a power that is less than $1\%$ of the operating dc bias and frequency $\omega_\mathrm{ac}\gg1/\tau$.
-Furthermore, the measurement bandwidth, $\sim30$~kHz, is much smaller than the frequency of Josephson oscillations.
-This leads to a readout time $\tau_\mathrm{el}\gg\tau^\prime$, such that the transient dynamics below the Josephson oscillations timescale $\tau^\prime$ (see Fig.~\ref{fig:device}) are not captured.
+Importantly, for an accurate extraction of $\alpha_I$ and $\beta_I$, a low-power perturbing signal is injected into the electro-thermal system in order to maintain the equilibrium bias condition.
+In the experiments reported here, this is ensured by applying an ac signal at a power that is less than $1\%$ of the operating dc bias applied at frequencies $\omega_\mathrm{ac}$ ranging from $2\pi\times$10~Hz to $2\pi\times$30~kHz, with $\omega_\mathrm{ac}\leq 1/\tau_\mathrm{el}\ll1/\tau^\prime$.
+This frequency range is chosen such that it covers both the thermal and electrical bandwidth of the detector.
+From the high-frequency limit ($\sim 30 \, \mathrm{kHz} > 1/\tau$) we obtain an experimental estimation of $\beta_I$, as derived in Eq.(10) of Ref.~\cite{taralli2019complex}.
+This is consistent with the way we derive $\beta_I$ in the calculation shown below.
+Note that the highest values for $\omega_\mathrm{ac}$, are orders of magnitude smaller than the frequency of the Josephson oscillations.
+This leads to a readout time $\tau_\mathrm{el}\gg\tau^\prime$, such that the voltage oscillations shown in Fig.~\ref{fig:device} are not captured.
+An overview of the time constants involved in the dynamical system is given in Table~\ref{tab:Timescale}.